jo3-l/blog/content/about.md

 - and migrating multiple legacy plugins away from GORM to SQLBoiler, impacting several hundred million database rows.

-The latter change, to the great dismay of myself and the YAGPDB engineering team, unintentionally took down production for several hours.
-Ask me about it!

 Other than the main YAGPDB project, I have also worked on a [language server and VS Code extension](https://github.com/jo3-l/yag-template-lsp) for YAGPDB's custom scripting language.
-As part of this project, I implemented an [error-tolerant and lossless parser](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-syntax) generating a CST with rowan and [scope resolution](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-analysis/src/scope).
+As part of this project, I implemented an [error-tolerant and lossless parser](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-syntax) generating a CST with rowan, a [symbol resolution algorithm](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-analysis/src/scope), and a [Wadler-style pretty printer](https://github.com/jo3-l/yag-template-lsp/tree/main/crates/yag-template-format).
+The last subsystem was developed in collaboration with GPT-5.6 Sol as an experiment with agentic development.

 ### Other open-source projects

 - [obscenity](https://github.com/jo3-l/obscenity): A popular profanity detection library for Node.js
   written in TypeScript.
 I designed and implemented its extensible transformer-based architecture, and wrote extensive tests with Vitest and fast-check.

-  Obscenity is used by hundreds of open-source projects and in various corporate applications, and is downloaded 30k+ times weekly on npm.
+  Obscenity is used by hundreds of open-source projects and in various corporate applications, and is downloaded 250k+ times weekly on npm.

 - [markpdf](https://github.com/jo3-l/markpdf): A command-line utility to edit PDF bookmarks using a convenient indentation-based format, built in Go.